p-ayam/Digital-Synthesis-Lab/README.md

     GROUP BY `chem`.`Reagent_id`
     ORDER BY `chem`.`Reagent_id`
 ```
-The result of this simple analysis is shown in the `Overview` excel sheet as follows:
+and the result of this simple analysis is shown in the `Overview` excel sheet as follows:
 <br>
 <img src="https://github.com/p-ayam/images/blob/main/excel_overvoew1.jpg" alt="alt text" width="400" height="whatever">
 <br>

-**b)** It also shows the total number of the reactions that each chemist has performed and the dates in which the reactions were carried out (View=`user_metrics`).
+**b)** The Overview sheet also shows the total number of the reactions that each chemist has performed, and the dates in which the reactions were carried out (View=`user_metrics`).
 This View is generated based on the following MySQL code:
 ```
 CREATE VIEW `user_metrics` AS
     SELECT